 This blog will ebb and flow like my interest in various flavors.
 I’ll obsess about wine for a bit only to turn on my heal and focus intently on a particular leaf used for a special pot of tea.
 I do not think that one liquid is better than another.
 There is no prefect beverage.
 There are only shades of grey.

 You can follow along any of the various streams: Beer, Wine, Spirits, Tea, or Coffee each one will highlight fun things to try, books to read, and accessories that I obsess over.
 Quotes, links, videos and photos.
 Sometimes profound, most often just fun.

-If you think there is an hierarchy to beverages, hopefully I can change this idea for you.
+If you think there is a hierarchy of beverages, hopefully, I can change this idea for you.
 Take a chance.
 Follow along, and sip a little magic while you do.